thomasahle/codenames/README.md

 However, in Codenames the task is not merely to find words that describe other words well.
 You also need to make sure that 'bad words' are as different as possible from your clue.
 To achieve this, the bot tries to find a word that maximizes the similarity gap between the marked words and the bad words.

+If you want the bot to be more aggressive in its clues (choosing larger groups), try changing the `agg = .5` value near the top of `codenames.py` to a larger value, such as `.8` or `1.5`.